-Each candidate for the degree of Master of Education is required to submit a thesis based upon research conducted under supervision as described in this section of the calendar.
+Each candidate in the thesis-based option is required to submit a thesis based upon research conducted under supervision as described in this section of the calendar.
 The thesis must demonstrate the student's capacity for original and independent research and should extend the knowledge base in the field under study.